Tunica albuginea (ovaries)

-The tunica albuginea is a layer of condensed fibrous tissue on the surface of the ovary.
+The tunica albuginea is a layer of condensed fibrous tissue that makes up the ovarian capsule that surrounds the ovary.

 Structure

 The tunica albuginea is composed of short connective tissue fibers.
-It is located immediately inside the surface epithelium (previously known as germinal epithelium) which is continuous with the peritoneum.
+It is located immediately inside the ovarian surface epithelium (previously known as germinal epithelium which is continuous with the peritoneum.
 It is non-vascularised.
 It is thinner than the tunica albuginea of the testis, and its thickness varies across the ovary.

 Development

-The tunica albuginea is formed late in prenatal development.
-It buds off from mesonephric stroma.
+The tunica albuginea is formed late in prenatal development when it buds off from mesonephric stroma.